Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 | Wisdom (Perception) | 5 | Find a broken part of the wall to crawl through. |
 | Charisma (Persuasion) | 5 | Ask someone for help in opening the gate. |

-If the Player fails the original Strength check and then two more checks, let them automatically succeed on the last one.
+If the Player fails the original Strength check and then another check, let them automatically succeed on the next one.
 Once the PC successfully makes their way into the manor, read out loud the following description.

 > You walk along the path through what seems to have once been a beautiful garden, but is now a mess of weeds, thorns, and dead plants.
 As you arrive at the massive front doors, you push them open.
 The morning light fills the otherwise dark, dusty interior, and you hear a little whelp.

 Upon investigating the sound, the PC will find a little gnome named Simon Gribblesnout.
-He has been living here for years, feeding on rats that seem to come from the basement and drinking from the river that passes through what used to be the garden.
+He has been living here for years, feeding on rats and drinking from the river that passes through what used to be the garden.

 > You see a little gnome, dirty and smelly, his clothes are tattered, but he's otherwise quite docile; he seems wary of you, but not inclined to attack.
 He has a bald spot on the top of his head, surrounded by frayed, greying hair, and his eyes are blue, blinking and darting around.
 "Who are you?
 Why are you here?"

 Through dialogue with him, he will reveal the following things.

-- There’s a giant rat in the basement.
 - He doesn’t remember how long he’s been living here.
 - He’d like to stay if the PC will let him.
 - He spent a lot of time in the library and actually kept it quite organized.
+- There’s a giant rat in the basement.

 If the PC is friendly towards him, he will lead them to the basement and ask them to get rid of the giant rat.
 He's not much of a fighter so he won't help, but he's curious if there's anything worthwhile in there.
 But first, the Player will probably want a tour of the manor, the layout of which is detailed in Appendix B. The second floor is an array of small bedrooms.

+In the library and throughout the interior of the manor, the player will find a lot of books.
+Many of them recount the Last War and the victories of the empire, while others are fiction novels, alchemical recipes, guides for collecting herbs, and more. **On the top shelf of the last bookcase, the player will find a *Ring of Protection*.**

 ## Pest Control
 Simon goes and grabs a torch from a nearby wall and hands it to the PC, muttering an incantation and lighting it with a snap of his fingers.
 He then reaches for his pocket and gives the PC a potion of healing which he found in the library.